frdpnl/codespeak/README.md

 # codespeak
 A personal programming language.

-This is a prototype, meant to explore language design ideas, interpreters and one day compilers.
+This is a prototype, meant to explore language design ideas, interpreters and maybe compilers.

-## Phrase
+## Structure

-A phrase is a sequence of expressions, separated by `;`.
+Lines are made of sequences of expressions, each separated by `;`

 For example: